richstokes/k8s-folding-at-home/README.md

 # Customizing

-I've added the framework for a `PriorityClass`, so that K8s may preemptively evict folding@home pods if a higher-priority pod needs resources.
+Set the replica count and resource limit as appropriate depending on how much CPU you wish to donate.
+In my testing, memory load has been very low (<256Mi).

-And of course set the replica count and resource limit as appropriate depending on how much CPU you wish to donate.
-In my testing, memory load has been very low (<256Mi)
+I've also added the framework for a `PriorityClass`, so that K8s may preemptively evict folding@home pods if a higher-priority pod needs resources.

 &nbsp;